aschuerch/Microbial-Genomics-2018/_episodes/12-pangenome-analysis.md

 ## Pangenome analysis

-The microbial pangenome is the union of genes shared by genomes of interest.
+The microbial **pangenome** is the union of genes shared by genomes of interest.
+The **core genome** is the intersection of genes of these genomes, thus **core genes** are genes present in all strains.
+The **accessory genome** (also: variable, flexible, dispensable genome) refers to genes not present in all strains of a species.
+These include genes present in two or more strains or even genes unique to a single strain.
+Acquired antibiotic resistance genes are typically genes of the accessory genome.

 ![Pangenome](../fig/pan-genome-figure1-1024x398.png)

+Find more information of the pangenome [here](http://www.metagenomics.wiki/pdf/definition/pangenome)

 ### Extract genes recB, rubA and dnaA from two genomes.